No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

+\PP{Datasets.} We evaluate the effectiveness of \Sys on three public datasets: the DARPA Engagement 3 dataset~\cite{darpa-E3}, the DARPA Engagement 5 dataset~\cite{darpa-E5}, and the OpTC dataset~\cite{optc-data}, utilizing the labels from Orthrus\cite{jiang2025orthrus}.
+From each of these datasets, we select two subsets, resulting in a total of six datasets: Cadets-E3, Theia-E3, Clearscope-E5, Theia-E5, OpTC-H501, and OpTC-H201.
+The provenance graphs in these datasets contain three types of nodes and ten types of events, with the number of nodes ranging from 50k to 2,000k and the number of edges ranging from 100k to 8,000k.
+For each dataset, we use provenance data from the first day for training and fidelity evaluation, with the two sets being derived from distinct time windows and strictly separated.

 \PP{Baselines.} In our approach, we first use a heterogeneous graph generation model to construct the structure of the provenance graph and then employ an LLM to generate the textual attributes of the graph.
 In contrast, an alternative method directly calls an LLM to synthesize provenance logs and then converts these logs into a graph.
 This method does not require an additional heterogeneous graph generation model.
-We systematically evaluate and compare the provenance data synthesized by these strong LLMs with the data synthesized by \Sys.
+We systematically evaluate and compare the provenance data synthesized by LLMs with the data synthesized by \Sys.

-To ensure a comprehensive comparison, we selected baseline models encompassing both large-parameter closed-source models and smaller-parameter open-source models.
-For large-parameter LLMs, we chose GPT-4o~\cite{achiam2023gpt}, Claude-3.7-Sonnet~\cite{claude}, and Doubao-pro-32k~\cite{doubao}.
-For smaller-parameter LLMs, we chose Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport} and Llama3.1-8B-Instruct~\cite{grattafiori2024llama}.

-To generate provenance logs using LLMs listed above, we designed structured prompts that included task descriptions, illustrative examples, and clearly defined output formats.
+To ensure a competitive comparison, we selected a set of strong baseline models, including GPT-5.1~\cite{openai-gpt51}, Claude-Sonnet-4.5~\cite{claude}, DeepSeek-v3.2~\cite{liu2025deepseek}, and Qwen3-Max~\cite{yang2025qwen3}.
+These models are widely regarded as state-of-the-art LLMs at the time of evaluation.
+To generate provenance logs using LLMs listed above, we designed structured prompts that included task descriptions and illustrative examples.
 Each dataset was paired with a customized prompt, primarily differing in the examples provided.
-These examples, formatted as JSON or TSV entries, contained five elements: source node type, source node name, destination node type, destination node name, and edge type.
+These examples contained five elements: source node type, source node name, destination node type, destination node name, and edge type.
 They were selected from real audit logs to ensure both representativeness and coverage of various node and edge types.
 For each dataset, we collected 100 responses from each LLM.
-After obtaining the responses, we parsed them line by line and filtered out entries that did not conform to the expected JSON or TSV format.
-We also discarded entries containing node or edge types outside the predefined type sets.
-The remaining entries were then used to construct provenance graphs for comparison with graphs generated by \Sys.
+After obtaining the responses, we filter out entries that contain node or edge types outside of the predefined type sets.
+The remaining entries were then used to construct graphs for comparison with graphs generated by \Sys.
+The prompt used in our experiments is provided in Appendix~\ref{sec:prompt} (Figure~\ref{fig:prompt}).